Astronomical Dating and the Internal Chronology of the Pentateuch: The Great Flood

 \begin{verse} Gen 9:23 And Shem and Japheth took a garment, and laid [it] upon both their shoulders, and went backward, and covered the nakedness of their father; and their faces [were] backward, and they saw not their father's nakedness.\end{verse}

-\begin{quote} -5420/5/3
+\begin{quote} -5420/5/6

-Total eclipse at the Northern equinox.
+Daytime, partial eclipse at the Northern equinox.
 The Sun in Gemini is covered by the Moon.
 The Twins appear to walk backward, escorting the Sun along the ecliptic. \end{quote}

 The equinoxial points slowly rotate with respect to the constellations of the Zodiac, returning to the same position approximately every 25,800 years.
-As a consequence, no other daytime (in the Near East), total eclipse at the Paschal equinox in the last 30,000 years had the Sun standing just in the middle of Gemini.
+As a consequence, no other fully daytime (in the Near East) solar eclipse at the Northern equinox in the last 30,000 years had the Sun standing just in the middle of Gemini.

 Note that, here and in other descriptions of astronomical events, the position of the relevant constellations was of course not directly observable as it was daytime, and could only be deduced through astronomical calculations.